 Related Journals of Suppurative Inflammation

-Archives of inflammation, Immunogenetics: Open Access, Infectious Diseases & Therapy, Immunome Research, Immunome Research, Clinical and Experimental Allergy Reviews, Clinical and Experimental Immunology, Clinical and Molecular Allergy, Clinical and Translational Allergy, Clinical Reviews in Allergy and Immunology
+Journal of Allergy and inflammation, Immunogenetics: Open Access, Infectious Diseases & Therapy, Immunome Research, Immunome Research, Clinical and Experimental Allergy Reviews, Clinical and Experimental Immunology, Clinical and Molecular Allergy, Clinical and Translational Allergy, Clinical Reviews in Allergy and Immunology.